justinknguyen/BeatBind/README.md

     </a>
 </p>

 This app does not control your Spotify locally.
-It sends an API request over the internet to control your Spotify, so expect a slight delay.
+It sends an API request to Spotify over the internet to control your listening experience, so expect a slight delay.
 The delay experienced can vary depending on your internet speed.

-Please see [FAQ](#faq) for more information or if you encounter any issues.
+Please see [FAQ](#faq) for more information and [Troubleshooting](#troubleshooting) if you encounter any issues.
 If your issue isn't listed, please create an Issue ticket.

 ## Table of Contents